Vermejo Reserve: Description and geography

 Big Costilla Peak is one of the two highest mountains on the ranch.
 This photo was taken from the publicly owned Valle Vidal.

-Vermejo, just west of the city of Raton, is the biggest component of Turner's ranch empire of 2000000 acre that consistently keeps him in the top ten of private landowners in the United States.
+Vermejo, just west of the city of Raton, is the biggest component of Turner's ranch empire of 2000000 acre that put him in the top ten of private landowners in the United States.
 It lies mostly in western Colfax County, New Mexico, but smaller portions extend into northeastern Taos County, New Mexico as well as southwestern Las Animas County and southeastern Costilla County in Colorado.

 Elevations of Vermejo range from 5,850 ft on the Canadian River near Maxwell, New Mexico to Big Costilla Peak which rises to 12,931 ft on the western boundary of the reserve and the border between New Mexico and Colorado.
 Most of the reserve consists of the Park Plateau, part of the Raton Basin, a much dissected tableland with elevations from 6,500 ft to about 9,000 ft.
 The westernmost extension of Vermejo is in the Sangre de Cristo Mountains with elevations from 9,000 ft to above timberline.
 An eight-mile long, north-south ridge with four summits above 12,750 ft including Big Costilla Peak form the western boundary.

 Most of Vermejo is drained by the Canadian River and its tributary, Vermejo Creek.
 The Canadian is part of the Mississippi River drainage basin.
 A small portion in the western part of the ranch, the East Fork of Costilla Creek, drains into the Rio Grande.
 Costilla Reservoir is on the East Fork of Costilla Creek.
 About 20 lakes, both natural and artificial, are scattered around the higher elevations.